zmievsa/autograder/README.md

 * A per-testcase grade can be any number out of 100 points
 * Support for grading C, C++, Java, and Python code
 * A file with testcase results can be generated for each student (done by default)
-* You can customize the total points for the assignment, timeout for the running time of student's program, file names to be considered for grading, and filters for checking student output
+* You can customize the total points for the assignment, timeout for the running time of student's program, file names to be considered for grading, and formatters for checking student output
 * Anti-Cheating capabilities that make it nearly impossible for students to break the grader and choose their results (precompilation of testcases, verification of who exited the program, and removal of testcase source files before testing).
 You can read more on this in implementation details section below
 * You can pass arguments to language compilers during testcase (or submission) precompilation and compilation using config.ini
 * You can grade submissions in multiple programming languages at once, as long as there are testcases written in each language